-AHRE 106 - SACRED SPACE: RELIGIOUS ARCHITECTURE OF ROME
+AHRE 106 - SACRED SPACE: RELIGIONS OF ROME

-The course explores main ideas behind the sacral space on the example of sacral architecture of Rome, from the ancient times to the postmodern.
-The course maximizes the opportunity of onsite teaching in Rome; most of the classes are held in the real surrounding, which best illustrates particular topics of the course.
-Students will have the opportunity to learn about different religious traditions, various religious ideas and practices (including the ancient Roman religion, early Roman Catholicism, Orthodoxy and Protestantism, as well as the main elements of religion and sacred spaces of ancient Judaism and Islam).
-Students will have the opportunity to experience a variety of sacred spaces and learn about the broader cultural and historical context in which they appeared.
-Short study trips outside of Rome may also take place.
-3 credit hours.
+The course explores main ideas behind the sacral space on the example of sacral architecture of Rome, from the ancient times to the postmodern period.
+The course maximizes the opportunity of on-site teaching in Rome to best illustrates the main themes and particular topics of the course.
+Students will study different religious traditions, various religious ideas and practices (including the ancient Roman religion, early Roman Catholicism as well as Judaism and Islam) and learn about the broader cultural and historical context in which they appeared.